peregrine-cms/peregrine-toolbox-explore/README.md

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop).

-2. Pull the Peregrine Toolbox Docker image.

-        $ docker pull peregrinecms/peregrine-toolbox

-3. Create an empty folder somewhere on your computer and change your directory into it.
+2. Create an empty folder somewhere on your computer and change your directory into it.
    This directory will be used to store the source code for Peregrine CMS.

         $ mkdir peregrine
         $ cd peregrine

-4. Run the Peregrine Toolbox.
+3. Run the Peregrine Toolbox.
 This will give you a shell with all the tools needed to start developing for Peregrine CMS.

    **Windows:**